Transforming trajectories

 imply subtracting the coordinate values of the trajectory centroid from

 the states conforming each trajectory.
-However, one may decide that the
+However, one may decide to

-specific subset of states, for example the state corresponding to the
+state, for example the state corresponding to the first or last

-first or last observation.
-In this cases, trajectories are shifted with
+observation.
+In this cases, trajectories are shifted with respect to

-respect to particular reference states.
-Trajectory centering is useful
+particular ecological states.
+Trajectory centering is useful in cases

-in cases where one wants to focus on spatio-temporal interaction while
+where one wants to focus trajectory analysis on temporal changes while

 We will employ the same simple example used in the introduction to trajectory analysis.
-Let us first define the vectors that describe the state of each site:
+Let us first define the vectors that describe the state of each entity (i.e. site):

 We do not define surveys